cdapio/cdap/cdap-docs/integrations/source/partners/cloudera/configuring.rst

 #.
 Ensure your installed version of the CSD matches the target version of CDAP.
 For example, CSD version 3.0.* is compatible
    with CDAP version 3.0.*.
 Download the latest version of the CSD `here <http://cask.co/resources/#cdap-integrations>`__.

 #.
-Use the Cloudera Manager UI to download, distribute, and activate the parcel on all cluster hosts.
+Use the Cloudera Manager UI to download, distribute, and activate the corresponding CDAP parcel version on all cluster hosts.

 #.
 Before starting services, run the Upgrade Tool to update any necessary CDAP table definitions.
 From the CDAP Service page,
    select "Run CDAP Upgrade Tool" from the Actions menu.

 #.
 Start the CDAP services.
 At this point it may be necessary to correct for any changes in the CSD.
 For example, if new CDAP services
    were added or removed, you must add or remove role instances as necessary.
-When upgrading from 2.8.0 to 3.0.0, the CDAP Web-App role has been replaced by the CDAP-UI role:

-   - From the CDAP Instances page, select Add Role Instances, and choose a host for the CDAP-UI role.

-   - From the CDAP Instances page, check the CDAP-Web-App role, and select Delete from the Actions menu.
+Check the :ref:`release-specific upgrade notes <cloudera-release-specific-upgrade-notes>` below for any specific instructions.

 #.
 After CDAP services have started, run the Post-Upgrade tool to perform any necessary upgrade steps against the running services.
 From the
    CDAP Service page, select "Run CDAP Post-Upgrade Tasks."

 #.
 You must recompile and then redeploy your applications.

+.. _cloudera-release-specific-upgrade-notes:

+.. rubric:: Upgrading CDAP 3.0 to 3.1

+No known additional requirements.

+.. rubric:: Upgrading CDAP 2.8 to 3.0

+When upgrading from 2.8.0 to 3.0.0, the CDAP Web-App role has been replaced by the CDAP-UI role.
+After starting the 3.0 services the first time:

+   - From the CDAP Instances page, select Add Role Instances, and choose a host for the CDAP-UI role.

+   - From the CDAP Instances page, check the CDAP-Web-App role, and select Delete from the Actions menu.

 Troubleshooting
 =======================================